-You’re passionate about helping animals but you’re not sure which nonprofits are the most effective.
-You want to donate but your confidence level in the impact organizations make is low so you wind up not giving or giving less than you can.
-Does this scenario sound familiar?
+You are passionate about helping animals, but you are not sure which nonprofits are the most effective.
+You want to donate, but your confidence level in the impact organizations make is low, so you wind up not giving or giving less than you can.
+Do these scenarios sound familiar?
 You can easily solve this dilemma and make a big difference with your dollars.

 Where Do Animal Advocates Donate?

 How are donations to animal charities currently distributed?
 Approximately 70% of all donations to animal charities go to dog and cat shelters, even though dog and cat euthanasia represents approximately 1% of all killed animals.
 Conversely, approximately 98% of all suffering and killing of animals occurs in animal agriculture.
 Tragically, only approximately 2% of all donations go to reduce animal agriculture, highlighting the public’s appetite for saving dogs and cats while eating or ignoring other equally sentient beings.

 As the chart below reveals, the impact of donations varies markedly.
 Donating to dog and cat shelters appears to be the least effective use of donations to animal charities, yet they are the largest recipient of donations.
 This article discusses the importance of donations to animal charities and how to determine which organizations deserve your financial support.